 What can I expect in Pristina?

-In part 2 of my Pristina tourism guide next week, there will be a guide of the top things to see in Pristina.
+In part 2 of my Pristina tourism guide I list the the top things to see in Pristina.
 For previous articles in this series, you may be interested in reading –

 Have you visited Pristina, or would like to travel to Kosovo?
 I would love to hear from you, so please leave a comment below.